Payasos Sin Fronteras: Origins

 In 1992, a professional clown from Barcelona received a request from a group of students at the Projecte School in Barcelona to put on shows in refugee camps in the former Yugoslavia.
 The students offered to accompany the clowns and pay for the costs.

 On 26 February 1993, the artists performed in the Veli Joze refugee camp on the Istrian peninsula.
 The reaction from the children validated their impact and the clowns decided to put on a second show two months later with a group of jugglers.
 This second trip cemented the idea of setting up an organization.

 In 1992, different artist groups from Spain (clowns, dancers, magicians, etc.) launched eight trips to the former Yugoslavia and invited other international artists to participate.
-In 1994 there were 19 trips and in the following years, similar organizations were founded in Belgium, Canada, Germany, Ireland, South Africa, Sweden, USA, Finland and Australia.
+In 1994 there were 19 trips and in the following years, similar organizations were founded in Belgium, Canada, Germany, Ireland, South Africa, Sweden, Findland, USA and Australia.
 In 2012, these eleven organizations created an International Federation to improve communication and coordination among entities.
+From 2012 to 2024, other not-for profits have joined the movement, including Clowns Without Borders UK in 2014.